 In 1960, the West Yorkshire Society of Architects permanently loaned its Library to Leeds School of Architecture, part of Leeds College of Art.
 The Leeds Architectural Society established in 1876 with architect George Corson as its first President.
 The Society amended its name to The Leeds and Yorkshire Architectural Society in 1883.
 In 1928 changing its name to the West Yorkshire Society of Architects.
 Formal affiliation to the Royal Institute of British Architects began in 1891.
 Members of the Society were instrumental in the formation of a Leeds School of Architecture in 1902.

 The Leeds Public Reference Library originally housed the books of the Leeds and Yorkshire Architectural Society from 1904 until 1930, at which time the Society rehoused its Library at their headquarters on Woodhouse Lane.
 By 1960, the same books formed the West Yorkshire Society of Architects Library on permanent loan to Leeds School of Architecture.
-The Library moved to the now demolished Brunswick Campus following the architecture school to is new home in 1979.
+The Library moved to the now demolished Brunswick Terrace Campus following the architecture school to its new home in 1979.
 In 2000, when Brunswick closed, the Library moved to the Leslie Silver Building.
 During 2016/17 the West Yorkshire Society of Architects Library and the Leeds School of Architecture Library have both been moved to our new archive room on Headingley Campus.
 Together the two collections form a significant and invaluable research resource for the study of architecture.

 During the 1950s, the Librarian for both the School of Architecture and WYSA collections was W. H. Plommer.
 He compiled a useful annotated catalogue of the School’s books in 1952 subsequently he produced a WYSA catalogue in their 1953-4 Session Green Book.